Click to jump to:

-Listening to the sounds of nature can be educational.
+Listen to the sounds of nature.
+It can be educational.
 But it can also be extremely soothing.
-In other words, potentially very helpful in these turbulent times!
+In other words, potentially very helpful, especially in stressful times.

 Now it’s time to keep our ears open and listen to the sounds of nature.
 In this article I’ll be briefly covering the following topics: